Geoffrey Kondogbia: Lens

-Kondogbia was born in Nemours, Seine-et-Marne of Central African descent, joining Lens' youth system at the age of 11.
+Kondogbia joined Lens' youth system at the age of 11.
 On 11 April 2010 he signed his first professional contract, agreeing to a four-year deal.
 He made his debut in Ligue 1 on 21 November, appearing as a late substitute against Olympique Lyonnais.

 Kondogbia spent the 2011–12 season in Ligue 2 after the Sang et Ors relegation.
 He scored his only official goal for the team on 13 April 2012, netting the opener in a 3–0 success at Tours FC.

 Sevilla

 On 24 July 2012, Kondogbia signed with Spanish club Sevilla FC for an undisclosed fee, believed to be in the region of €3 million.
 He first appeared in La Liga on 15 September, replacing goalscorer Piotr Trochowski in the 82nd minute of the 1–0 defeat of reigning champions Real Madrid, at the Ramón Sánchez Pizjuán Stadium.
 He scored his first goal for the Andalusians on 28 January 2013, heading home the first for his team in an eventual 3–0 home derby win against Granada CF.

 In Sevilla's semi-final second leg tie of the Copa del Rey against eventual winners Atlético Madrid, on 27 February 2013, Kondogbia picked up a red card as his team ended the match with nine men in the 2–2 home draw, and fell to a 3–4 aggregate loss.